-After a drama is up and running, Roadside suggests ways for those involved from the community to recognize and honor their efforts.
+After a drama is up and running, Roadside's principals suggest ways for those involved to recognize and honor the community's efforts in bringing it to fruition.
 The company's members also help broker creation of an infrastructure to establish a community-based theater or other development organization.
 Roadside's principals introduce their colleagues to the national network of artists and communities engaged in similar explorations.
 Now the population that has hosted the CCD residency for several years or longer creates its own means to continue exploring its story in public.
 Meanwhile, the community cultural development field gains a new peer organization.11